LantisEscudo/PiScreen/README.md

 Usage
 -----
 Edit the main.html file, then open it in your browser of choice.
-A shell script to open a fullscreen uzbl browser is provided.
+A shell script to open a fullscreen uzbl browser will be provided in a future update.

 Scheduling information and filenames of the images you wish to display for individual events are placed in the DIV with ID _scheduleEvents_, one per